 - Harvey Nichols

 You will be studying this course with the only UK fashion education provider that operates from within the fashion industry.
-This unique environment provides you with an inside out perspective on learning the inner workings of fashion communication in all its forms and how the creative industries operate, as well as having access to a range of experts in their fields.
+This exceptional environment provides you with a unique insight into fashion communication in all its forms, as well as providing access to numerous unrivalled experts in their fields.

-Condé Nast College is situated in a state-of-the-art building in the heart of London’s creative and cultural hub Soho, surrounded by numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
-The College is only a 10-minute walk away from the Condé Nast International Headquarters, as well as the iconic, Vogue House, which our students visit as part of their exposure to the professional world.
+Condé Nast College is situated in a state-of-the-art building in the heart of Soho, London’s creative and cultural hub.
+The area is home to numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
+The College is a 10-minute walk from the headquarters of Condé Nast International, as well as Vogue House, which our students get to experience through visits or online activities, as part of their exposure to the professional world.